Pilot group to fly Waco shelter dogs to Idaho for adoption

 They are among 10 Waco dogs hitching a ride to the Northwest with an animal rescue group Dog Is My CoPilot, Inc.

-Shelter staff will drive the dogs early Wednesday to Dallas Love Field, where the Waco dogs will board a small plane with others from around the state and be transported to an Idaho Humane Society shelter in Boise, Idaho.
+Shelter staff will drive the dogs early Wednesday to Addison Airport, where the Waco dogs will board a small plane with others from around the state and be transported to an Idaho Humane Society shelter in Boise, Idaho.

 Waco animal welfare officials said the dogs will have a better chance of getting adopted at the Idaho shelter, which has only nine dogs available for adoption right now.
 By contrast, the Waco Animal Shelter has 82 dogs available, plus several in foster care that are available for adoption.